- Prepping the Website to Run Multilingual

 How to Translate JetEngine Forms

-So far, the Forms CAN BE made translatable but this setting doesn’t target the Form itself.
-In other words, if you go to WPML > Translation Management > Post Types Translation and activate the “Translatable” radio button in the Forms row, the WPML tool will be able to detect and translate only the Form’s title.
+So far, the Forms can be made translatable, but this setting doesn’t target the Form itself.
+In other words, if you go to WPML > Settings, scroll down to Post Types Translation, and activate the “Translatable” radio button in the Forms row, the WPML tool will be able to detect and translate only the Form’s title.
 And this is not what you want.

 To translate any Form into the language of choice, you’ll have to follow the JetEngine > Forms directory and make a copy of the needed form.
 Click the “Duplicate” button, name the form accordingly, and proceed to edit it.